Eric Shaw (American football)

-Eric Wendell Shaw (born September 17, 1971) is a former American football linebacker who played three seasons with the Cincinnati Bengals of the National Football League (NFL).
+Eric Wendell Shaw (born September 17, 1971) is an American former professional football linebacker who played three seasons with the Cincinnati Bengals of the National Football League (NFL).

-Shaw attended Pensacola High School in Pensacola, Florida.
 He first enrolled at Florida State University before transferring to Louisiana Tech University.
-He was drafted by the Bengals in the twelfth round of the 1992 NFL Draft.
+He was selected by the Bengals in the twelfth round of the 1992 NFL draft.
 With the Bengals from 1992 through 1994, Shaw appeared in 28 games (10 starts).